MNDF Marine Corps: Task

-The primary task of the Marine Corps is to protect the land territory of the country by defending the critical infrastructure and the key state installations of the state and importantly acting as a standby force to react on ‘Be Prepared Missions’.
-In addition to their Key Point Defence roles, the major offensive operational tasks of the Marine Corps during a hostile situation will be to perform zone reconnaissance, to undertake amphibious assaults, to secure beach-heads, to exploit breakthroughs and conduct close quarter combat and other combined arms operations.
-Thus, the MNDF marines undergo an annual cycle of rigorous infantry oriented training which is generally of amphibious nature.
+The primary task of the Marine Corps is to protect the land territory of the country by defending the critical infrastructure and the key state installations of the state and and, importantly, to act as a standby force to react to ‘Be Prepared Missions’.
+In addition to their Key Point Defence roles, the major offensive operational tasks of the Marine Corps during a hostile situation will be to perform zone reconnaissance, to undertake amphibious assaults, to secure beach-heads, to exploit breakthroughs and conduct close-quarter combat and other combined-arms operations.
+Thus, the MNDF marines undergo an annual cycle of rigorous infantry-oriented training which is generally of amphibious nature.
 As a result, a normal day for a marine comprises intense physical training, training on Marine Corps tactics, techniques, procedures and soldierly skills.
 Apparently, the ultimate focus of the Marine Corps training is to provide a cohesive combat efficient team that is tactically sound and highly maneuverable on Maldivian terrain with high stamina and physical agility.

 Functions

 The Marine Corps is composed of Marine Deployment Units (MDUs).
-They are deployed for the purpose of maintaining security in their key areas of responsibility and their operational conduct involves;
+They are deployed for the purpose of maintaining security in their key areas of responsibility and their operational conduct involves: